 The Mineral Challenge: Where Gummies Often Struggle Quietly

-Minerals are one of the most difficult components to execute well in a gummy, particularly when the goal is meaningful inclusion without compromising the chew.
-The challenge isn’t just taste-it’s physics.
+Minerals are tough to get right in a gummy, especially when you want meaningful inclusion without wrecking the chew.
+The challenge?
+It's not just taste – it's physics.

-Minerals can be heavy, gritty, and prone to settling if the slurry is held too long or the viscosity window isn’t tightly controlled.
-Settling is more than a cosmetic issue: it can create gummy-to-gummy differences that undermine uniformity.
+Minerals are heavy, gritty, and prone to settling if the slurry sits too long or the viscosity window slips.
+Settling isn't just cosmetic – it creates gummy-to-gummy differences that kill uniformity.

 Minerals create three big manufacturing pressure points